TIBHannover/edu-sharing-box/ansible/roles/edu-sharing-init/documentation/README.md

  It contains:

  1. `3_repository-service-volume-override-common.yml` Used to override the volumes,and add the custom image, work only for version 7.
- 2. `docker-compose.override.yml` Used to override the volumes,and add the custom image, work only for version 8 and above.
+ 2. `docker-compose.override.yml.j2` Used to override the volumes,and add the custom image, work only for version 8 and above.
- 3. `Dockerfile_repository-service` Used to override the Image and create a custom image
+ 3. `Dockerfile_repository-service.j2` Used to override the Image and create a custom image